thiko/training-aws-s3-basics/README.md

    - Also upload an image of your choice

 4. **Adjust bucket policy**
+   - Disable "Block all public access" in the bucket properties and confirm
    - Go to the "Permissions" tab
    - Click on "Bucket policy"
    - Insert the following policy (replace `[YourBucketName]` with your actual bucket name):